Chess: Gukesh wins in time scramble, breaking deadlock – DW – 12/08/2024

 Both players looked uncomfortable within the first 10 moves on Sunday.
 This is unusual because top players very often play memorized and pre-prepared series of moves early in games.

-Both players had a total of 2 hours to make their first 40 moves.
+Players have a total of 2 hours each to make their first 40 moves.

 Ding, playing with black, had burned more than an hour of his time within the first half dozen moves, falling far behind Gukesh on the clock.

-But a few moves later, when Ding found a solid defensive idea, Gukesh took almost exactly an hour thinking about how best to resolve a single position.
+But a few moves later, when Ding found a solid defensive idea, Gukesh took almost exactly an hour thinking about how best to respond in a single position.

 Ding blunders with just minutes left on the clock